Washington Capitals: Playoff struggles (2018–present)

 During the 2018–19 season, the Capitals clinched their fourth straight Metropolitan Division title.
 In the 2019 playoffs, the Capitals efforts to repeat as champions ultimately fell short, as they were eliminated in the first round by the Carolina Hurricanes in seven games.

 In the 2019–20 season, prior to the COVID-19 pandemic pausing the season, Ovechkin led the league in goals with 48 and scored his 700th goal on February 22, 2020.
 The Capitals clinched the division title at the time of the pause, but lost to the New York Islanders in the first round of the 2020 playoffs.
 Following the loss, Reirden was fired and replaced by Peter Laviolette.
-The Capitals also lost Braden Holtby to free agency, but gained veterans Henrik Lundqvist and Zdeno Chara.
+The Capitals also lost Braden Holtby to free agency, but gained veterans Henrik Lundqvist and Zdeno Chára.
 Lundqvist would not play a game with the Capitals due to a heart condition.

-During the regular season of the 2020–21 season, the team made a trade with the Detroit Red Wings to acquire Anthony Mantha, trading out Richard Panik, Jakub Vrana, and two draft picks.
+During the regular season of the 2020–21 season, the team made a trade with the Detroit Red Wings to acquire Anthony Mantha, trading out Richard Pánik, Jakub Vrána, and two draft picks.
 However, in the 2021 playoffs, they lost to the Boston Bruins in five games of the first round.
 In the 2021–22 season, the Capitals reacquired Marcus Johansson, trading Daniel Sprong and two draft picks.
 In the playoffs, they matched against the Presidents' Trophy-winning Florida Panthers in the first round, but fell to them in six games.
 The 2022–23 season saw the Capitals play against the Carolina Hurricanes in the 2023 NHL Stadium Series at Carter-Finley Stadium in Raleigh, North Carolina.
-The Hurricanes defated the Capitals 4–1.
+The Hurricanes defeated the Capitals 4–1.
 Washington would also miss the playoffs for the first time since 2014.
 Following the season, the team and Laviolette agreed to mutually part ways.
 The Capitals hired 41-year-old Spencer Carbery to be their new head coach on May 30, 2023.